 Pharmacy Benefit Drugs Drug Medical Necessity Protonix (pantoprazole) Brand rabeprazole Zegerid (omeprazole/sodium bicarbonate) Pantoprazole Rabeprazole OR Documentation is provided that the individual is unable to swallow tablets or capsules and has tried and failed or had intolerance to one of the following generic medications: Esomeprazole oral suspension Lansoprazole orally disintegrating tablet Note: Use of OTC esomeprazole, lansoprazole, and omeprazole qualifies when use is documented in chart notes.
-Pseudobulbar Affect (PBA) A Nuedexta (dextromethorphan Nuedexta (dextromethorphan hydrobromide and quinidine hydrobromide and quinidine sulfate) sulfate) may be considered medically necessary for the treatment of Pseudobulbar Affect.
-Surfate) Quantity may be approved up to 60 tablets per 30 days Cystic Fibrosis Quality may be approved up to oo tablets per so days Bronchitol (mannitol) Bronchitol (mannitol) may be considered medically necessary when the following criteria are met: The individual is diagnosed with cystic fibrosis AND Is aged 18 years or older AND Bronchitol Tolerance Test (BTT) has been administered to confirm the individual is appropriate for mannitol use AND Use is as add-on maintenance therapy AND Use is not concurrent with hypertonic saline AND Dose prescribed is ≤ 800 mg per day (taken as 400 mg twice a day by oral inhalation) Pulmozyme (dornase alfa) Pulmozyme (dornase alfa) may be considered medically necessary when the following criteria are met: • The individual is diagnosed with cystic fibrosis
+Douglabulbar Affort (DPA) A Pseudobulbar Affect (PBA) A Nuedexta (dextromethorphan Nuedexta (dextromethorphan hydrobromide and quinidine hydrobromide and quinidine sulfate) may be considered medically necessary for the sulfate) treatment of Pseudobulbar Affect. , Quantity may be approved up to 60 tablets per 30 days Cystic Fibrosis Bronchitol (mannitol) Bronchitol (mannitol) may be considered medically necessary when the following criteria are met: The individual is diagnosed with cystic fibrosis AND Is aged 18 years or older AND Bronchitol Tolerance Test (BTT) has been administered to confirm the individual is appropriate for mannitol use AND Use is as add-on maintenance therapy AND Use is not concurrent with hypertonic saline AND Dose prescribed is ≤ 800 mg per day (taken as 400 mg Pulmozyme (dornase alfa) twice a day by oral inhalation) Pulmozyme (dornase alfa) may be considered medically necessary when the following criteria are met: The individual is diagnosed with cystic fibrosis

-Pharmacy Benefit Drugs Medical Necessity Forced expiratory volume in one second (FEV1) is below the normal range Exception: For individuals less than 5 years of age there is no requirement to receive a documented FEV1 value Note: Pulmozyme is not FDA approved in children less than 5 years of age but has studies for children 3 months and older and an off-label indication for those less than 5 years of age.
+Pharmacy Benefit Drugs Drug Medical Necessity Forced expiratory volume in one second (FEV1) is below the normal range Exception: For individuals less than 5 years of age there is no requirement to receive a documented FEV1 value Note: Pulmozyme is not FDA approved in children less than 5 years of age but has studies for children 3 months and older and an off-label indication for those less than 5 years of age.
 Adding an exception - spirometry testing would not be accurate.
-Elmiron (pentosan polysulfate sodium) may be considered medically necessary for the treatment of bladder pain or discomfort associated with interstitial cystitis when the individual has had an inadequate response or intolerance to amitriptyline Thiola (tiopronin), Thiola EC (tiopronin delayed-release), and Venxxiva (tiopronin delayed-release) may be considered medically necessary for the prevention of cystine stone formation in adult and pediatric patients when the following criteria are met: The individual weighs ≥ 20 kg (44 lbs.)
-AND Medication is being used in combination with high fluid intake, alkali, and diet modification AND Tried and failed or is intolerant to generic tiopronin Generic tiopronin may be considered medically necessary for the prevention of cystine stone formation in adult and pediatric patients when the following criteria are met: The individual weighs ≥ 20 kg (44 lbs.)
+Cystitis Agents Elmiron (pentosan polysulfate sodium) Elmiron (pentosan polysulfate sodium) may be considered medically necessary for the treatment of bladder pain or discomfort associated with interstitial cystitis when the individual has had an inadequate response or intolerance to amitriptyline Cystine Binding Drugs Thiola (tiopronin) Thiola EC (tiopronin delayed-release) Venxxiva (tiopronin delayed-release) Thiola (tiopronin), Thiola EC (tiopronin delayed-release), and Venxxiva (tiopronin delayed-release) may be considered medically necessary for the prevention of cystine stone formation in adult and pediatric patients when the following criteria are met: • The individual weighs ≥ 20 kg (44 lbs.)
+AND Medication is being used in combination with high fluid intake, alkali, and diet modification AND Tried and failed or is intolerant to generic tiopronin Generic tiopronin Generic tiopronin may be considered medically necessary for the prevention of cystine stone formation in adult and pediatric patients when the following criteria are met: • The individual weighs ≥ 20 kg (44 lbs.)
+AND